TheSwagLord69/BoredGames/azul_quickguide.md

     - If a tile already exists on the row of the wall, the same tile cannot be added to the _pattern line*_ of that particular row.
 - Total points less than 0
     - Players' cannot have a score lesser than zero.
-- Multiple winners
-    - In the case of a tie, the player with more complete horizontal lines on the _wall*_ wins.
-        - If that does not break the tie, the victory is shared.

 > _*Pattern line: The staircase grid_